joelcoxokc/generator-soa/readme.md

 ## Testing

-Running `grunt test` will run the client and server unit tests with karma and mocha.
+Running `gulp test` will run the client and server unit tests with karma and mocha.

-Use `grunt test:server` to only run server tests.
+Coming Soon -- Use `gulp test:server` to only run server tests.

-Use `grunt test:client` to only run client tests.
+Coming Soon -- Use `gulp test:client` to only run client tests.

 **Protractor tests**